 My abstract art evolves like life.
 It’s messy and chaotic.
 As in life, I focus on what I know and trust that everything will eventually work together for good.
 I start by randomly, yet intuitively, layering the canvas with color, texture, and expressive marks.
 For a while, individual facets may not necessarily relate.
 Then all of a sudden, magic happens and clarity begins to surface.
 Shapes take form and I find myself solving a puzzle with clues that have been there all along.

 Slowly, balance finds its way into the chaos and creates meaning in the composition of my art, as well as in my life.
 I see now how every single stroke had its purpose, regardless of what remains visible in the end.
 Gratitude surfaces and the next steps become clearer.
 What appeared to be a crazy, disjointed mess becomes intentionally simplified in order to place emphasis on what matters most.
-Often, hard decisions must be made regarding what to keep and what to lose, and perhaps, what to bring back.
+Decisions must be made regarding what to keep, what to lose, and perhaps, what to bring back.

-In life and art, my perfectionist never tells me I’m good enough or “It’s done,” but I’m learning to ignore her deception.
+In life and art, my perfectionist never tells me I’m good enough or that a piece is done, but I’m learning to ignore her deception.
 Life, my work, my art—they are not done, but this is where I am so far.
 Not where I used to be and not where I will be.
 I’m merely Finding the Gift each day, stopping at interesting places and letting my creativity flow.
-As I step out of my comfort zone to show more of my true colors, I hope others will be inspired to follow their own heArt and do the same.
+As I step out of my comfort zone to show more of my true colors, I hope others will be inspired to follow their own heART and do the same.

 * All artwork on this site is the exclusive copyrighted works of Angela Howell.
 ALL RIGHTS RESERVED.
 Any unlawful redistribution or reproduction of artwork featured on this site without prior express written authorization of the copyright owner is strictly prohibited.
 If you’d like to purchase the artwork, please contact Angela.